New Approaches to Probing Minkowski Functionals

-Next, we consider the higher order corrections to the MFs.
-These corrections takes contribution from the trispectrum.
-Corrections to the individual MFs can be expressed in terms of a set of four kurtosis which are formed from the trispectra.
-These kurtosis are one-point estimators and they differ the way sample the individual modes of the trispectra defined by the quadruplet of harmonic number $\{l_i\}; i=1,2,3,4$.
-These generalized kurtosis parameters (denoted by $K^{i}$) can be generalized to {\em kurt-spectra}, denoted as $K^{i}_l$, in a manner very similar to the skew-spectra.
-These kurt-spectra can be used to express the next order corrections to the power spectra associated with MFs.
+Next, we consider the higher-order corrections to the MFs.
+These corrections take contributions from the trispectrum.
+Corrections to the individual MFs can be expressed in terms of a set of four kurtosis terms which are formed from the trispectra.
+These kurtosis terms are one-point estimators and they differ in the way they sample the individual modes of the trispectra defined by the quadruplet of harmonic number $\{\ell_i\}; i=1,2,3,4$.
+These generalized kurtosis parameters (denoted by $K^{(i)}$) can be generalized to {\em kurt-spectra}, denoted as $K^{(i)}_\ell$, in a manner very similar to the skew-spectra.
+These kurt-spectra can be used to express the next-order corrections to the power spectra associated with MFs.